 - And do not overwrite, do not install in the wrong manner, do not reconfigure RAID partition and others.

-- Check that there is no power outage and that your RAID servers have uninterrupted power supply.
+- Check that there is no power outage and that your RAID servers have an uninterrupted power supply.

 - Protect your RAID systems from natural disasters, fire, water, etc.